codeamancoder/pstonv2/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.16.49 =
+Fixed syntax error in the XMLRPC patch for newer versions of Apache.

 = 4.16.48 =
 Added fall-back to manual updates if the Automatic update feature fails, fixed PHP Notices  and improved Apache version detection.